Jon1VK/laitilanjyskeyleisurheilu/README.md

 Visual Studio Code will output typescript errors if you have not installed all the required npm packages locally.
 For that reason `npm install` has to be ran after new npm package(s) has been installed inside the corresponding docker container.

 After cloning this repository `npm install` must be run on astro folder before using Docker Compose -commands.
 This ensures that the astro/node_modules folder gets right permissions for you to update it's contents.
 If `docker compose up` is ran before installing npm dependencies, you will get permission error when you try to install the dependencies locally on your machine afterwards.

+Also when a new migration is generated on the docker container, the prisma client has to be generated locally by running `npm run prisma generate` for new typings to be available in VS Code.